Let us walk you through each tab of PowerPress 9.0+.

 This is a short description of your podcast or even a tagline you associate with the show.
 This should be no longer than one or two sentences.

 Give a full-length description of your podcast.
-This can be a paragraph or two, if needed.
+This can be a paragraph or two if needed.
 Your summary cannot exceed 4,000 characters in length and should not include HTML, except for hyperlinks.
+We recommend enabling the option to wrap the summary values with <![CDATA[ … ]]> tags, as this will help the information to display correctly with podcast apps and directories.

 Optimize iTunes Summary from Blog Posts